trelau/AFEM/README.md

     pip install numpy scipy

-A minimal graphical user interface requires the PySide package which can be installed by:
+A minimal graphical user interface requires the wxPython package which can be installed by:

-    conda install -c conda-forge pyside=1.2.4
+    conda install -c conda-forge wxpython

 # Installing AFEM
 Be sure to activate the designed AFEM environment before installation.